By Ashok Prasad, Founder, Niyyam

 Why Mutual Funds Are Ideal for Retirement

-Mutual funds are one of the most effective tools for retirement planning because they offer:
+Mutual funds are highly effective for retirement planning because they combine growth potential with flexibility.

 - Flexibility in investment

-- Traditional options like FDs often fail to beat inflation after tax
+Traditional options like fixed deposits often fail to beat inflation after tax.
+This makes equity mutual funds essential for long-term wealth creation.

 How Inflation Impacts Your Mutual Fund Returns (And How to Beat It in 2026)